Nevenall/blades-in-the-dark/src/02-the-characters.md

 Every character is in thrall to some vice or another, which they indulge to deal with stress.
 Choose a vice from the list, and describe it on the line above with the specific details and the name and location of your **vice purveyor**.

-- /Faith: /You’re dedicated to an unseen power, forgotten god, ancestor, etc.
+- {Faith: }You’re dedicated to an unseen power, forgotten god, ancestor, etc.
-- /Gambling:/ You crave games of chance, betting on sporting events, etc.
+- {Gambling:} You crave games of chance, betting on sporting events, etc.
-- /Luxury: /Expensive or ostentatious displays of opulence.
+- {Luxury: }Expensive or ostentatious displays of opulence.
-- /Obligation: /You’re devoted to a family, a cause, an organization, a charity, etc.
+- {Obligation: }You’re devoted to a family, a cause, an organization, a charity, etc.
-- /Pleasure:/ Gratification from lovers, food, drink, drugs, art, theater, etc.
+- {Pleasure:} Gratification from lovers, food, drink, drugs, art, theater, etc.
-- /Stupor: /You seek oblivion in the abuse of drugs, drinking to excess, getting beaten to a pulp in the fighting pits, etc.
+- {Stupor: }You seek oblivion in the abuse of drugs, drinking to excess, getting beaten to a pulp in the fighting pits, etc.
-- /Weird: /You experiment with strange essences, consort with rogue spirits, observe bizarre rituals or taboos, etc.
+- {Weird: }You experiment with strange essences, consort with rogue spirits, observe bizarre rituals or taboos, etc.

 ### Record your name, alias, &amp; look